aleph-im/superfluid.py/README.md

 # Introduction

-superfluid.py is an application framework for interacting with the Superfluid Protocol without the Python Programming Language.
+superfluid.py is an application framework for interacting with the Superfluid Protocol using the Python Programming Language.

 # Features